 - At-risk customers - Previously active, now declining

 We worked with a subscription nutrition company that discovered something fascinating through behavioral segmentation.
 Their "wellness seekers" segment (people who bought holistic health supplements) had a 73% higher lifetime value than their "fitness fanatics" segment, despite the fitness group making more frequent purchases.
+Why?
+The wellness seekers stayed subscribed 3x longer.
+That's a $2.4M insight they would have missed with demographic segmentation alone.

 4. Psychographic Segmentation: Understanding the "Why"